 How is a Cash Flow Statement Prepared Using the Direct Method?

-The direct method requires the use of the actual cash inflows and outflows of the organization, i.e., the actual cash inflow and outflow that took place within the company when the incomes and payments are actually realized and not when they are accrued.
+The direct method requires the use of the actual cash inflows and outflows of the organization, i.e., the actual cash inflows and outflows that took place within the company when the incomes and payments are actually received and not when they are accrued.

 The actual inflows received and the outflows paid for, and not accrued, are added and subtracted from the cash flow statement using the direct method.
 The accrued transactions are recorded in future cash flows when the incomes are actually received, and the payments are actually made.